leomrtns/curupixa/README.md

 downloaded the derived software from github with `--recursive`.
 It will be a replacement or auxiliary to [biomcmc-lib](https://github.com/quadram-institute-bioscience/biomcmc-lib).

+**Etymology:** Curupixá is the name of a Brazilian tree (_Micropholis venulosa_), also known as salgueiro, Guajará, Grumixava, Grubixa, cubixa, Abiurana, Bacu Mixa, etc.
 ## Installation
 This library is usually not installed directly, but as a submodule of another project.
 It includes, however, the `makefile.am` and `configure.ac` for autotools, and it provides unit tests from the